Pillbug23/Portfolio/Gitlet/README.md

 java gitlet.Main rm [file name]
 ```

-Unstages a file as it was staged for addition.
-If the file is tracked (any files in the current commit), we stage for removal.
-If the file is in our current commit, we stage it for removal and remove it from the working directory.
+Unstages a file as it was staged for addition (meaning any item we put into our cart will be taken out).
+If the file is tracked (files added and committed, which can be unmodified,modified or staged), we stage for removal and remove from the working directory.

 * git status